The cost of an ALP solution to the neutral $B$-anomalies: Conclusions

 A similar fate applies to the other extreme of the ALP mass range: ALPs with mass smaller than the energies of the low-energy bin of $R_{K^\ast}$ are also excluded.
 In fact, we do find solutions to the $R_{K}$ or the $R_{K^\ast}$ anomalies allowed within $2\sigma$ by the other observables mentioned; for instance the explanation of $R_{K^\ast}$ and the $B_s \to \ell^+ \ell^-$ data are in this case compatible within $2\sigma$.
 From the theoretical point of view, the validity constraints of the EFT are (in)compatible by themselves with the values required by the $R_{K}$ ($R_{K^\ast}$).
 Nevertheless, all solutions via these very light ALPs are excluded by the experimental bound on $\Delta a_e$, since in this case, astrophysical bounds set strong constraints on the effective photon coupling.

 In contrast to the above, an ALP lighter than the $B$ mesons but with a mass value within any of the bin windows provides an altogether different perspective.
 The ALP exchanged can then be on-shell and enter a resonant regime: $B\to K^{(\ast)}\ell^+\ell^-$ processes factorise into ALP on-shell production followed by decay.
 In this situation, the ALP coupling to muons must be much smaller than that to electrons to explain the neutral $B$-anomalies and thus $\BR(a\to e^+ e^-)\sim \mathcal{O}(1)$.
 The latter implies in turn that $R_K$ and/or $R_{K^\ast}$ become rather independent of the precise values of ALP leptonic couplings, and the solutions, therefore, escape from the theoretical problems with the EFT validity encountered for either heavy or extremely light ALPs.
 In this mass regime, we have also taken into account the validity requirements for the narrow-width approximation and for prompt ALP decays.
 The latter defines a minimum electron coupling for the solutions to $R_{K^{(\ast)}}$ and hence the parameter space compatible with the EFT validity constraints is reduced even in this on-shell regime.
-Finally, it is also possible to account simultaneously for the data in the sets $\{R_{K^{(\ast)}}, \Delta a_e\}$, while once again the $ \Delta a_\mu$ anomaly cannot be then accounted for.

-Within this successful parameter space for on-shell ALP exchange, we have furthermore identified a golden ALP mass value which lies at the frontier between the two energy bins for $R_{K^\ast}$, $m_a= \sqrt{1.1}\GeV$, and which becomes a broader mass range when smearing effects --associated to the finite experimental precision-- are estimated.
+Within the allowed parameter space for on-shell ALP exchange, we have furthermore identified a golden ALP mass value which lies at the frontier between the two energy bins for $R_{K^\ast}$, $m_a= \sqrt{1.1}\GeV$, and which becomes a broader mass range when smearing effects --associated to the finite experimental precision-- are estimated.
 These golden mass values provide solutions which could {\it a priori } explain the three anomalies, i.e. $R_K$ together with the two bins of $R_{K^\ast}$, always remaining compatible with the observables mentioned above and with the EFT validity constraints.
 While solutions in-between bins are always suspect, they are technically allowed and prompt the convenience to perform a slightly different experimental binning, which could easily clean up this avenue.

-In this paper, we have not addressed the so-called charged flavour $B$-anomalies, because an ALP can only mediate them at loop-level.
-The range of couplings for the solutions found above would be insufficient to explain them simultaneously.